StefanoAllesina/Fundamentals_Bio_Data_Analysis/docs/lectures/R_tutorial.md

 }
 ```

-The script performs exactly the same operations we wrote for the `for` loop above.
-Note that you need to update the value of `i`, (using `i <- i + 1`), otherwise the loop will run forever (infinite loop---to terminate click on the stop button in the top-right corner of the console).
-The anatomy of the `while` statement:
+The script performs exactly the same operations we wrote for the `for`
+loop above.
+Note that you need to update the value of `i`, (using `i <-
+i + 1`), otherwise the loop will run forever (infinite loop—to terminate
+click on the stop button in the top-right corner of the console).
+The
+anatomy of the `while` statement:

 ``` r
 while (condition is met) {